nuxt-modules/storybook/README.md

 ## Features

 👌  Zero configuration to start (see video)

 🪄  Access Storybook Terminal

 🎨  Devtools tab with Storybook app

 ⚙️  Reference your Storybook config in your app

 📦  Extendable by Nuxt modules

-🚀  Supports both Nuxt 3 and Nuxt 2
+🚀  Supports Nuxt 3 / Storybook 7

 ## Contributing